pradeepm91/personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a PhD student in Finance at the SC Johnson Graduate School of Management, Cornell University.
-My primary research interest lies in empirical corporate finance, with a particular focus on the applications of financial contracting in financial intermediation and labor markets.
-My research utilizes novel data sets and techniques drawn from varied domains to identify soft-information content in financial contracting.
+I am an empirical corporate finance researcher with a focus on financial contracting and, particularly, its applications in intermediation and labor markets.
+My research explores the effects of financial and real frictions on intermediation and firms' human capital.

-I am on the 2021-2022 job market and will be available for interviews at the FMA meetings in Denver in October 2021.
+I am on the 2021-2022 job market and will be available for interviews at the FMA meetings in Denver in October 2021 and remotely.

 ##### References: {{< staticref "https://www.murillocampello.com/" "newtab" >}}Murillo Campello{{< /staticref >}} (Chair), {{< staticref "https://sites.google.com/view/hyunseobkim/" "newtab" >}}Hyunseob Kim{{< /staticref >}}, {{< staticref "https://dyson.cornell.edu/faculty-research/faculty/jm2692/" "newtab" >}}Justin Murfin{{< /staticref >}}
 {{< cta cta_text="Download CV" cta_link="uploads/resume.pdf" cta_new_tab="true" >}}